 Most Scholarships, Fellowships, Awards, and Recognitions the School grants are merit-based, rather than needbased.
-For most information on need-based scholarships and other sources of financial aid, students should contact the University's Office of Financial Aid at (919) 515-2421.
-Procedures for applying for assistance from this office are summarized in the NC State University's catalogues.
-The School has an Awards Committee that administers the selection of its Scholarships, Fellowships, Awards, and Recognitions.
-The Head, Coordinator of Undergraduate Advising, and Director of Graduate Programs are the members of this committee.
-Faculty input is sought by the Committee and is used in determining the recipients of various awards given to specific year levels or course areas in the curriculum.
+The School faculty and administration administers the selection of its Scholarships, Fellowships, Awards, and Recognitions.
 Some awards involve a competition or portfolio review conducted by a special jury.
 Some Fellowships are utilized in recruiting outstanding students to the professional and graduate programs of the School.
 Admission Committees recommendations are also used in determining the recipients in such cases.
 Most Scholarships, Fellowships, Awards, and Recognitions do not require filing of a formal application by students.
 Those that do require an application are identified below with an asterisk ().